emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 </div>
 ```

 Notice the inclusion of an `{{outlet}}` within the body `div` element.
-The [`{{outlet}}`](http://emberjs.com/api/classes/Ember.Templates.helpers.html#method_outlet) defers to the router, which will render in its place the markup for the current route, meaning the different routes we develop for our application will get rendered there.
+The [`{{outlet}}`](http://emberjs.com/api/classes/Ember.Templates.helpers.html#method_outlet) in this case is a placeholder for the content rendered by the current route, such as _about_, or _contact_.

-Now that we've added routes and linkages between them, the three acceptance tests we created for navigating to our routes will now pass.
+Now that we've added routes and linkages between them, the three acceptance tests we created for navigating to our routes should now pass.

 ![passing navigation tests](../../images/routes-and-templates/passing-navigation-tests.png)